nithin-seenivasan/247-recruiting-ranking-history-scraper/README.md

 year_range = range(2010, 2021)
 ```

 All dependencies are located in `requirements.txt`.
 To run, simple execute the command `python scrape-recruit-list.py`.
-The script will generate a file for each year (i.e. `recruit-list-2020.txt`) in the root directory.
+The script will generate a file for each year (i.e. `recruit-list-2020.txt`) in the `/recruit-lists` directory.
 These files are ignored by Git.